mujisung/mujisung.github.io/_posts/2024-02-04-how to post new blog.md

 title: how to post new blog
 ---

-# motivation: what settings should each blog post abide when hosting to github?
+<div style='font-size: 30px;'>motivation: what settings should each blog post abide when hosting to github?</div>

 ```table-of-contents
 option1: value1